 For example, an intro announcing your show name and the name of the host can help your audience in becoming familiar with who you are.
 And it signals to them that this is the beginning of the episode.

 An outro signals to the audience the show is coming to a close.
 It provides an auditory clue that either another track is about to come on, or that they can turn off their music player.
 An outro is also the perfect place to include a call to action, replug your show name, and mention your website or social media handles.

-Where can you get music for your show?
+Where can you get music for your podcast?

-While you can certainly look for royalty free music, it’s important to keep in mind that just because it says royalty-free, doesn’t mean it’s free to use.
-Some music requires paying a licensing fee, and this fee may only cover a specific number of downloads.
-For example, there are licenses for up to 250,000 downloads.
-That means if your show suddenly goes viral and hits a million or more downloads, you might have to shell out extra cash for the appropriate licensing.
+While you can certainly look for royalty-free music, it’s important to note that some “royalty-free” music requires paying a licensing fee that may only cover a specific number of downloads.
+If your show goes viral and hits a million or more downloads, you might have to pay more for the right licensing.